Hints, Tips and Recommendations:

 Raynox lens with the supplied clip-on adaptor

-I do not use the the plastic lens holder shown above.
+I do not use the plastic lens holder shown above.
 Instead I use 43mm adapter rings of various sizes depending onto which lens I am adding the Raynox. eBay is often the best place to buy step-up or step-down adaptor rings.

 Combining a Macro and Supplementary Lens and Extension Tubes in High Resolution Mode